-It’s been two decades since Roger Troutman, one of Dayton’s most gifted and well-known musicians, tragically died.
+It’s been 21 years since Roger Troutman, one of Dayton’s most gifted and well-known musicians, tragically died.

 He died at Good Samaritan Hospital.

 The gunman, the musician’s older brother Larry, was later found dead of a self-inflicted gunshot in the driver’s seat of a black Lincoln on Harvard Boulevard.